-The plan will remain in force until withdrawn or replaced.
-It is intended that, if the ecological community is still listed as threatened nationally after five years, the need for further recovery actions and the need for an updated recovery plan will be evaluated.
+The plan will operate from 2015 to 2020 but will remain in force until withdrawn or replaced.
+It is intended that, if the ecological communities are still ranked vulnerable or endangered in Western Australia after five years, the need for further recovery actions and for an updated recovery plan will be evaluated.